pip-services/pip-services-docs/content/en/toolkit/recipes/grpc/_index.md

 {{< tabsection >}}
   Not available
 {{< /tabsection >}}

-And the generated files are:

-1.	summator2_pb2: contains message classes
-     a.
-Number1: describes the types of the input paramters
-     b.
-Number2: describes the result’s type.
-2.	summator2_pb2_grpc: contains server and client classes:
-     a.
-SummatorServicer
-     b.
-SummatorStub

 ### Server

 We create a server that communicates to clients via the gRPC protocol and connects to a library of functions, which in this example is represented by the Summator file.